 The PCs are taken to the corporate headquarters on Cassidine as quickly as possible.
 They are treated politely, and given a chance to get to know each other (if they don't already) while waiting for their briefing.
 Of course, they will be paid from the moment they board ship for Cassidine.

-After all the PCs arrive at the CDC headquarters, they are ushered into a room high atop the CDC tower in Triad City.
+As soon as they arrive at the CDC headquarters, they are ushered into a room high atop the CDC tower in Triad city.
 Their adventure begins.